When Machine Unlearning Jeopardizes Privacy: Evaluation

 \subsection{Finding Optimal Features}

 \autoref{fig:feature_constructin_compare} illustrates the attack AUC of different feature construction methods.
 We compare two different types of target models: (a) the well-generalized model logistic regression (trained on Insta-NY dataset), and (b) the overfitted model ResNet50 (trained on CIFAR10 dataset).
-The readers can refer to \autoref{table:overfitting} for the overfitting values, and we will further discuss the impact of overfitting in \autoref{subsec:overfitting}.
 We then apply the $5$ different feature construction methods proposed in \autoref{subsec:feature} to $4$ different attack models, resulting in $20$ combinations.
 For comparison, we also include the \mlleak as a baseline.

 \mypara{Concatenation vs. Difference} Concatenation-based methods (\dc, \scc) directly concatenate the two posteriors to preserve the full information, while difference-based methods capture the discrepancy between two versions of posteriors.
 We use two approaches to capture this discrepancy: element-wise difference (\dd, \sd) and Euclidean distance (\ed).